vinaygregoryjohn183/jul20-2/README.md

 `isLoading`: A boolean value indicating whether the discover events data is currently being loaded from the API.
 It will be true while the API call is in progress, and false once the data is fetched or an error occurs.
 `error`: An error object, if any, that occurred during the API call.
 This property will be null if there are no errors.

-You can see the events list in console if you set `loggingEnabled` as `true` in init call.
+You can see the events list in console if you set `loggingEnabled` as `true` in initialize call.

 ### 4. Track Event